 The single most common concern expressed by respondents to the recent PRSCS climate services benchmarking exercise (Annex 1) was the need for more comprehensive and systematic training of personnel across all facets of the climate service spectrum.
-This is also linked to PKO-9 of the PIMS.
 There are opportunities for training of Pacific Island personnel in the climate sciences offered through individual targeted projects and through WMO training programs.